xp-song/Intro2R-Git/README.md

 ## Instructions

 You will need to have [R](https://cran.r-project.org) and [R Studio](https://www.rstudio.com/products/rstudio/download/#download) installed on your computer.
-[Download the materials for this workshop](https://github.com/xp-song/Intro2R-Git/archive/master.zip) from the Github repository [Intro2R-Git](https://github.com/xp-song/Intro2R-Git).
 Please sign up for a Github account at <https://github.com> and install Git on your computer before the workshop:

 - Windows: http://git-scm.com/download/win.
 - OS X: http://git-scm.com/download/mac.